mdsimon2/RPi-CamillaDSP/README.md

 ## CamillaDSP Configurations

 All configurations use maximum amount of output channels for a given playback device.
+Bass and Treble filters are provided on input channels, see [Compact View](#compact-view) for more information.
 If an output channel is not needed remove it from the mixer as each extra channel requires additional processing resources.
 Configuration files can be found in the [configs](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/configs) folder.

 The naming convention configuration files in this tutorial is dac_input_capturerate_playbackrate.
 For example, a configuration for a MOTU Ultralite Mk5, TOSLINK input with 96 kHz capture and 96 kHz playback rates is [ultralitemk5_toslink_96c_96p.yml](https://raw.githubusercontent.com/mdsimon2/RPi-CamillaDSP/main/configs/ultralitemk5/ultralitemk5_toslink_96c_96p.yml).
+All configurations are intended for use with CamillaDSP v3.

 ### ASRC Options
 CamillaDSP expects a constant capture sample rate and cannot accommodate rate changes without a restart.
 For variable sample rate physical digital sources like TOSLINK, AES or SPDIF or multiple physical digital sources with different rates, a good option is to add a device that has an ASRC to convert to a consistent rate. miniDSP offer many devices with this capability which are summarized below.